Ford Mustang Coupe (2017 - ) review

 How much equipment do I get?

-Because you want a Mustang.
-Despite its flaws, it’s a very likeable car thanks to the pace, the noise, the looks and the sheer brashness.
-However, if you’re considering a Jaguar F-Type, BMW 4 Series or Audi A5 – all of which could loosely be considered rivals to the rather unique Mustang – we reckon the Ford would be very unlikely to tempt you away.
-That works both ways, though.
+You'll buy the Mustang because you really want one.
+It’s a very likeable car thanks to the pace, the noise, the looks and the sheer brashness, and a very different proposition to the more austere rivals from Jaguar F-Type, BMW 4 Series or Audi A5.
 If you want a Mustang, then any of the rivals mentioned will be way too civilised and boring for you.
 And if a Mustang is what your heart is set on, you’ll absolutely love it.